Limits of conformal images and conformal images of limits for planar random curves: Introduction

-All SLE convergence proofs consist of two parts: precompactness, i.e., the existence of subsequential scaling limits, and identification of any subsequential limit.
-The precompactness part is not model-specific, in the sense that it is usually deduced as a consequence of certain ``crossing estimates''~\cite{AB-regularity_and_dim_bounds_for_random_curves, KS}.
-These estimates for instance guarantee that a family of random curve models is precompact in a standard topology of unparametrized curves, as well as in a topology inherited from curves on the unit disc $\UnitD$ via conformal maps.
-The main theorem~\ref{thm: extension of Kemppainen's precompactness} of this paper states that the weak limits in these two topologies agree, i.e., proceeding to limit commutes with changing topology, assuming the same crossing estimates as~\cite{KS} and not assuming any boundary regularity of the graphs where the random curve models were defined.
-Such a commutation of limits is necessary for identifying SLE type scaling limits in the topology of unparametrized curves, but it has to our knowledge not been explicated in the literature before.
-This is probably since the commutation is easy to prove if either suitable boundary regularity is assumed, or if boundary visits of the random curves can be excluded.
-Apart from interest on its own right, treating rough boundaries becomes imperative when proving convergence to multiple SLEs, due to their definition in terms of iterated SLE type growth processes.
-The results in this paper do not rely on the curves lying on graphs, and they also have interesting implications in terms of chordal SLEs, which will be discussed.
+The most typical route to an SLE convergence proof consists of two parts: precompactness, i.e., the existence of subsequential scaling limits, and identification of any subsequential limit.
+The precompactness part is usually not model-specific, in the sense that it is deduced by verifying certain crossing probability estimates~\cite{AB-regularity_and_dim_bounds_for_random_curves, KS} for the model of interest.
+These estimates for instance guarantee that the random curve laws on lattices of increasingly fine mesh are precompact in a standard topology of unparametrized curves, as well as in a topology inherited from curves on the unit disc $\UnitD$ via conformal maps.
+The main theorem~\ref{thm: extension of Kemppainen's precompactness} of this paper states that the weak limits in these two topologies agree, i.e., limits of conformal images are conformal images of limits, assuming the same crossing estimates as~\cite{KS} and imposing essentially no boundary regularity assumptions.

+The corresponding result is easily deduced if either suitable boundary regularity is assumed, or if boundary visits of the random curves can be excluded (see Section~\ref{subsec:easy} for details), which is probably why it has not, to the best of our knowledge, been priorly explicated.
+Apart from independent interest, studying domains with irregular boundaries is motivated by, e.g., multiple SLEs type curves with $\kappa \in (4, 8)$, due to their definition in terms of iterated SLE type growth processes, see Figure~\ref{fig:schematic application}.
+The results in this paper do not rely on any underlying lattice structure, and they also have interesting implications in terms of chordal SLEs, which will be discussed.